 Crayfishes of the Mississippi are of vital importance both economically and ecologically.
 The crayfish industry provides thousands of jobs annually and is estimated to bring in over \$300 million annually to the states surrounding the Mississippi River.
-Red Swamp Crayfish (Procambarus clarkii) and White River Crayfish (P. acutus) are the most commonly harvested species, both from commercial ponds and wild-caught.
-Both of which are abundant throughout the Mississippi Alluvial Plain.
+Red swamp crayfish (Procambarus clarkii) and white river crayfish (P. acutus) are the most commonly harvested species, both from commercial ponds and wild-caught, both of which are abundant throughout the Mississippi alluvial plain.

-Species of greatest conservation need also occur within the Mississippi River mainstem.
-Ohio Shrimp (Macrobrachium ohione) is a large semi-translucent shrimp, originally known to be common in the Ohio River.
-However, likely due to the impact of dams and Ohio Shrimp's amphidromous life cycle the species has declined significantly in Arkansas and the upper parts of the Mississippi River.
-Today the species can still be found in tributaries and the mainstem of the Mississippi River congregating on sandbars and downstream of dikes, but few collection records exist.
+SGCN also occur within the Mississippi River mainstem.
+Ohio shrimp (Macrobrachium ohione) is a large semi-translucent shrimp, originally known to be common in the Ohio River.
+However, likely due to the impact of dams and Ohio shrimp's amphidromous life cycle, the species has declined significantly in Arkansas and the upper parts of the Mississippi River.
+Today, the species can still be found in tributaries and the mainstem of the Mississippi River congregating on sandbars and downstream of dikes, but few collection records exist.

 Crayfish can also be nuisance species that can have a drastic impact on local fauna.
 Rusty Crayfish (Faxonius rusticus) native to the Ohio River drainage has been introduced, likely from bait bucket release, across much of the Northeast, including the Mississippi mainstem.
 Isolated records are as far west as Oregon and Nevada.
 This species outcompetes native crayfishes, displaces native fishes, and even preys on native species.
-If Rusty Crayfish invaded the lower reaches of the Mississippi River, it would be disastrous for local populations.
+If rusty crayfish invaded the lower reaches of the Mississippi River, it would be disastrous for local populations.